Stability and Fluctuations in a Simple Model of Phonetic Category Change: A Simple Model for the Motion of the Perceptual Boundary

 For the original process $b^n$, we estimate the variance using Monte Carlo simulation.
 We perform a large number $N$ of simulations of the exemplar system.
 In each case we simulated the system starting from the deterministic initial condition $\mathbf{Z}^0 = \mathbf{Z}^*$.
 This meant that $\mathbb{E} b^n = b^0$ for all $n$.
 For each Monte Carlo simulation, we simulated the system for $n= 0, \ldots, \lceil 400/\lambda \rceil$, since this gave convergence to the equilibrium distribution of $\{b_n\}_{n\geq 0}$ for each $\lambda$.
 For each of a range of $n$ and $\lambda$, Figure \ref{fig:bdryvar} shows a comparison between the variance of $b^{n}$ (calculated from simulations of the model) in green and blue, and the variance of the AR$(1)$ approximation $Y^{n}$ in red.
 The number of Monte Carlo samples $N$ was chosen large enough so that the statistical error in the plot was negligible compared to the thickness of the lines.

-As expected, for all $\lambda$ the variances of $b^n$ and $Y^n$ increase up to the equilibrium value as $n \rightarrow \infty$.
-The equilibrium values of the variances of $b^n$ and $Y^n$ are indistinguishable to within the accuracy we compute them here.
-However, for lower values of $n$ the variance $Y^n$ is a significantly poorer approximation to that of $b^n$ indicating that the AR(1) model is not as good at catching non-equilibrium behaviour.
+As expected, for all $\lambda$ the variances of $b^n$ and $Y^n$ increase up to their respective equilibrium values as $n \rightarrow \infty$.
+For smaller values of $\lambda$, the equilibrium values of the variances of $b^n$ and $Y^n$ are indistinguishable to within the accuracy we compute them here.
+However, for larger values of $\lambda$, the equilibrium variance of the AR(1) model significantly underestimates the equilibrium variance of the original model, showing its limitation as an approximate model.